JBShady/COD5-Remastered/README.md

 * Anti-aliasing now goes up to 8x instead of just 4x
 * Max anisotropy texture filtering setting added to the menu and can now be set to 16.
 Now, the slider lets you properly set your min value from 0-16 instead of the values 5-16 not doing anything because the max being set to 4 would override it
 * All settings and stats are saved to the selected profile even if the game is closed, crashes, switches profiles, etc.
-* Leaderboard records do not save if player has set Gametype or Difficulty to "Classic," as this makes the mod substantially easier and are considered cheats
+* Leaderboard high round records do not save if player has set Gametype or Difficulty to "Classic," as this makes the mod substantially easier and are considered cheats.
+Note that rank and miscellaneous player statistics such as kills and playtime will still save when using these custom settings
 * Note that some "fake" DVARs were created for bypassing cheat protected settings, labeled the same as the regular DVAR but with "_settings" to allow the player to edit them on the menu and have it carry over in-game

 | New Settings | DVAR | Default | Other Values | Description |